Alvin Corneal

-Alvin Ainsley Corneal (born 13 October 1937, San Juan, Trinidad and Tobago) is a Trinidad and Tobago former footballer.
+Alvin Ainsley Corneal (born 13 October 1937) is a Trinidad and Tobago former footballer.
 Corneal also played three unofficial matches with Barbados in 1962 when the latter was not yet a FIFA member.
 He also played 40 matches of first-class cricket for Trinidad and Tobago and other Trinidad teams between 1959 and 1977 as an opening batsman.

+He also coached NC State Wolfpack women's soccer.